-If you aren’t familiar, a whole-home humidifier gets water directly from your water supply and the water panel only needs to be changed a couple times during the heating season.
+If you aren’t familiar, a whole-home humidifier gets water directly from your water supply and the water panel only needs to be changed a couple times throughout the heating season.
 There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the end.

 - Size—The size and capacity of a humidifier is based on gallons per day of operation.
-One way to determine what size you want is to take your total floor area and multiply it by the height of the ceiling.
+One way to determine what size you need is to take your total floor area and multiply it by the height of the ceiling.
 This will help determine how many gallons per hour you will need and be a guide as you assess your options.